powerlesbian/flying-gg/README.md

-# Getting Started with Create React App
+# A simple page called FlyingGG Created with React App

+you can create your own svgs and icons here: https://icoconvert.com/ for .ico file you need:
+ 64x64 32x32 24x24 16x16

+ for png you need 192 and 512 square image.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).